RedBeret/RedBeret/README.md

 # 🌐 **About Me**
 > Bridging Systems Engineering with Modern Software Development Practices.

 I am a seasoned Systems Engineer with over **16 years** of professional experience.
-I'm actively diversifying my skill set to include modern software development practices.
+I'm actively diversifying my skill set to include modern software engineering practices.
 With a robust background in systems integration and a commitment to *data-driven methodologies*, my aspiration is to deliver multifaceted technological solutions that drive team innovation, operational efficiency, and strategic growth.

 ---